SHaroonShah/Readme-Developers-Hub---Production/recipes/cancel-and-release-shipments.md

 Get the shipment ID of the created shipment and save it.

-# Update shipment with the status "Cancel"
+# Update the shipment status to "Cancel"

 <!-- csharp@95-105 -->

 Update the shipment and set it status to Cancel.

-# Update the shipment with the status "Release"
+# Update the shipment status to "Release"

 <!-- csharp@107-116 -->